gregrickaby/nextjs-github-pages/README.md

 ## Getting Started

-I'm going to gloss over this part, because I assume you already know how to **create a [Github repo](https://help.github.com/en/github/getting-started-with-github/create-a-repo)** and **generate a [NextJS app](https://nextjs.org/docs/getting-started#setup)**.
+I'm going to gloss over this part, because I assume you already know how to **create a [Github repo](https://help.github.com/en/github/getting-started-with-github/create-a-repo)** and **generate a [Next.js app](https://nextjs.org/docs/getting-started#setup)**.
 You'll also need to place a `.nojekyll` file in `/public` to bypass Github Pages from trying to [auto-generate a static Jekyll site](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/).

 ## Generate Deploy Key

-Before Github Actions can commit and push to your `github-pages` branch, it needs to authenticate with itself (sorry, I find this hilarous 😆).
+Before Github Actions can commit and push to the `gh-pages` branch, it needs to authenticate with itself (sorry, I find this hilarous 😆).
 You'll need to generate new Public and Private keys. _Don't worry, these new keys wont override your personal SSH keys._

-In your app directory, run the following command:
+In your next.js app directory, run the following command:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "$(git config user.email)" -f gh-pages -N ""